QuiliDev/QuiliDev/README.md

 ### About me
 Hey!
-I'm a programming student and future Scrum Master 🚀.
-I love teamwork because there’s always something new to learn.
-I believe in good programming practices, from clean code to an agile workflow.
-Right now, I'm diving into Git, GitHub, and design patterns to level up each project, and I’m fascinated by exploring new technologies with AI 🤖.
+I'm Anthony, a programming student and future Scrum Master 🚀.
+I love teamwork because there's always something new to learn.
+As I progress in my career, I’m learning to collaborate effectively and strengthen my skills to implement optimal, high-quality solutions.
+I believe in the value of good programming practices, from clean code to an agile workflow.
+Currently, I'm diving deeper into Git, GitHub, and design patterns to enhance each project, and I'm passionate about exploring new technologies with AI 🤖.
 Oh, and I'm a fan of cats and plants! 🐱🌿
 <!--
 **QuiliDev/QuiliDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.